Luke Cavallin: Professional

 In June 2022, Cavallin was signed to a two-year contract with the Toronto Marlies of the American Hockey League (AHL) and played for their ECHL franchise, the Newfoundland Growlers, for the entirety of the 2022–23 season.
 The following year, he split time between both the Growlers and Marlies organizations.

 On September 6, 2024, he agreed to a one year, two-way contract with the Laval Rocket, the top affiliate of the Montreal Canadiens.
 Thereafter, Cavallin was reassigned to the Trois-Rivières Lions for the 2024–25 ECHL season, where he helped the foregoing capture their first Kelly Cup championship and was named the most valuable player of that year's Kelly Cup playoffs.

 Entering the offseason as an unrestricted free agent, Cavallin agreed to a one-year, entry-level contract with the Boston Bruins on July 1, 2025.
 He then joined the team's affiliated Maine Mariners ahead of the 2025–26 season.

 International play

 Internationally, Cavallin represented Hockey Canada as part of team Canada Red at the 2017 World U-17 Hockey Challenge, where his team captured a silver medal following a 6–4 loss to Team USA in the championship game.

 Personal life

 Cavallin was born in Swindon, England, while his father, Mark, a former professional ice hockey goaltender, played for the Belfast Giants of the UK's British Ice Hockey Superleague (BISL).

-His younger brother, Adam, currently plays for the Val-d'Or Foreurs of the Quebec Maritimes Junior Hockey League (QMJHL).
+His younger brother, Adam, currently plays for the Baie-Comeau Drakkar of the Quebec Maritimes Junior Hockey League (QMJHL).